 Once it is certain that the robber has left the area, designate an employee to go outside and display the all-clear signal to the police.

 Coordinate the investigation with law enforcement, employees, and members.

+Focus on employee care with a debrief session, offering medical attention and trauma counseling resources.